 - NPT (National Pipe Thread) — the US standard.
 Different taper angle (1:16 vs BSP's 1:19), different thread form (60° vs 55°).

 Here's the trap: BSP and NPT threads look identical to the eye.
 They're not.
 If you force a 1/4" NPT fitting into a 1/4" BSP port, you'll damage both and get a slow leak you can't trace.
-I've seen whole machines commissioned with NPT fittings in BSP ports because someone ordered the wrong SKU — the air loss over six months cost more than the fittings.
+I've seen whole machines commissioned with NPT fittings in BSP ports because someone ordered the wrong SKU.
+The air loss over six months cost more than the fittings.

 Use BSPP (G-thread) when…